orajhan/jitsionoke/README.md

    requests: \
      cpu: "0.5"  # any

+[Optional]
+- tls-ingress.yaml  \
+- I am using CloudFlare TLS certification but it can be any.

 There may be a few more changes if I recall but these are what you need to know.
 Will update later on...